 In 2017 the lecture changed its name from the Book Links lecture in Children’s Literature to the Narelle Oliver Lecture in the memory of Narelle Oliver, her impact on Children’s Literature within Queensland as well as a being a founding member of Book Links.

-Read more about the upcoming 2020 Narelle Oliver Lecture here.
+More about the upcoming 2025 Narelle Oliver Lecture will be added soon.

 PREVIOUS LECTURES